dendronhq/dendron-site/vault/dendron.rfc.md

 An RFC is a document that proposes and details a change or addition to Dendron and other related tooling.
 It is also a process for reviewing and discussing the proposal and tracking its implementation.
-"Request for Comments" means a request for discussion and oversight about the future of Dendro from contributors and users.
+"Request for Comments" means a request for discussion and oversight about the future of Dendron from contributors and users.
 It is an open forum for suggestions, questions, and feedback.

 The process is intended to be as lightweight and reasonable as possible for the